 Most students yearn for that one-to-one time with a caring role model in the playroom.
-Primary Project is a transformational experience for our children.
+Primary Project is a life changing experience for our children.

-If you know a child who appears to be having challenges in the classroom, Primary Project may be the solution.
+If you know a child who appears to be having challenges in the learning environment, Primary Project may be the solution.

 Primary Project is a national evidence-based program that helps children in Pre-K through third grade adjust to school, gain confidence, social skills, and focus on learning.
 Through play, Primary Project addresses children’s school adjustment difficulties and increases their chances for success.